1

 Is software developer still in demand?

 Software developers are in high demand due to ongoing digital transformation across industries, with strong job growth projected in the coming years.
-Skills in programming languages, such as Java, Python, or JavaScript, and familiarity with development tools increase employability in this field.
+Skills in programming languages, such as Java, Python, or JavaScript, and familiarity with development tools and frameworks increase employability in this field.

 What work does a software developer do?